The Orbit Zapier app gives you the ability to connect your Orbit workspace to numerous third-party services.

 This is usually related to authentication.
 Navigate to https://zapier.com/app/connections and try reconnecting the Orbit app.
 Ensure you've correctly entered your Workspace Name (just the part of the URL after .love/) and your API token.

-Check out our pre-made Zapier templates for an even quicker way to get your app of choice connected to Orbit.
+Check out some more of our pre-made Zapier templates for a quick way to get your app of choice connected to Orbit.